IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 You shall use the `teda.import` sample project to understand the function of the plug-in interface.
 * Download the [teda.import.zip](teda.import.zip) project package.
 * Extract the downloaded file.
 * Import the existing project to Streams Studio as an existing project.
-(File->Import..->General->Existing Projekts into Workspace)
+(File->Import..->General->Existing Projects into Workspace)
 * Build the `teda.import` project.

 The project includes a `DemoappImportDedup.spl` file.
-This file contains 2 main composites.
+This file contains two main composites.
 The build configuration is prepared to start both importer applications.

 The `DemoappImportDedup` main composite implements an easy sample that you typically use to import the tuples from the ITE application.
 The `DemoappImportDedupSlow`main composite blocks the tuple processing to provoke the back-pressure on ITE application.

 ## Building and starting the ITE application

-After restructuring the project, it is best practice to clean the project before starting a new build process.
+After you restructure the project, it is best practice to clean the project before you start a new build process.
 To do so, select on the Streams Studio main menu **Project > Clean…** and select the **teda.demoapp** project.
 Press OK.

 ***REMEMBER:***
-You have to clean the generated output from the ITE application before you start.
+You must clean the generated output from the ITE application before you start.
 You can remove the checkpoint and out directories from Streams Studio or command line:

     cd WORKSPACE/teda.demoapp/data
     rm -rv checkpoint out

-If you restart the Lookup Manager application then you can remove the control and out directories from Streams Studio or command line:
+If you restart the Lookup Manager application, then you can remove the control and out directories from Streams Studio or command line:

     cd WORKSPACE/teda.lookupmgr/data
     rm -rv control out